 Position

-Plant your almond trees in full sun with at least 4 metres of space all around for future growth.
+Plant almond trees in full sun with at least four mts of space for future growth.

 Size

-These trees will grow to a height of between 4 and 6 metres.
-They will fruit after 2 years and reach full fertility at 4 years.
+These trees will grow to a height of between 4 and 6 mts.
+They should fruit after two years and reach total fertility at four years.

 Soil Type